Sleep Hygiene can be defined as the practices and habits one can create to promote good sleep on a regular basis.

 The ideal sleep environment is cool, quiet, and very dark.
 It’s been shown that continuous sleep can be interrupted by an uncomfortable room temperature, light, and noises.
-Your sleep hygiene specialist may also recommend that you select a comfortable mattress, pillows, and bedding, in addition to removing a visible bedroom clock.
+Your sleep specialist may also recommend that you select a comfortable mattress, pillows, and bedding, in addition to removing a visible bedroom clock.
 This will prevent the sleeper from focusing on time passing whilst trying to fall asleep.

 Latest posts by Physician Reviewed M.D. (see all)

 - Ask The Sleep Doctor: Sleep Apnea in Child, Depression and Sleep, MVA and OSA, Morphine & Sleep - September 2, 2018